NoodlesOfWrath/NoodlesOfWrath/README.md

 ## Current Focus

-Currently, I am working on making a lightweight fast renderer in Rust 🦀.
+Currently, I am working on an ASCII art game engine in Rust 🦀.

 ## Get in Touch